 Update Trust Settings

-- Advanced tab - select SHA-256 as secure hash algorithm.
+- Advanced tab - select SHA-256 as the secure hash algorithm.
 SHA1 shouldn't be selected as it's no longer supported by modern browsers and considered to be insecure;

 - Endpoints - add SAML as endpoint and select SAML Logout; Choose Post for the Binding;